timotheecour/dtools/README.md

 Features:
 -------------
-1.  function calling with named parameters:
+*  function calling with named parameters:

   ```d
   auto a=named!fun.z(3).x(4)();
   ```

-2.  template constructor (partial) instantiation
+*  template constructor (partial) instantiation
   ```d
   auto a=make!(A,double)(1);
   // calls templated constructor with explicit instantiation.
   ```
-3. Take address of a class/struct/anything reliably regardless of opCast defined in class:
+*  Take address of a class/struct/anything reliably regardless of opCast defined in class:
   ```d
   class A{}
   A a;
   auto a2=a;
   assert(AddressOf(a) == AddressOf(a2) );
   ```
+*  version of std.format.formattedRead that takes by ref instead of by pointer (more convenient)

-4.  mixin insight on a file (experimental)
+*  mixin insight on a file (experimental)

-5.  (much more to come later)
+*  (much more to come later)